andrewmarkham/contentsecuritypolicy/README.md

 X-AspNetMvc-Version:
 ```

-The following headers cannot be removed programatically, but information about how to modify the web.config.
+The following headers cannot be removed programatically, but information about how to modify the web.config is contained below.

 ```
 X-Powered-By: